-- 6. Discuss with management and the independent auditor the effect of regulatory and accounting initiatives as well as off-balance sheet structures on the Company's financial statements. - 7.
-Review and discuss with management the Company's major financial and information technology risk exposures and the steps management has taken to monitor and control such exposures including the Company's risk assessment, which should be presented annually to the full Board via the enterprise risk management framework and related risk management policies.
-Further, the Audit Committee shall meet with the Chief Information Officer and/or the Chief Information Security Officer, at least semi-annually, to review the state of the Company's cybersecurity strategy and information security risk management and governance program designed to mitigate the associated risks and emerging threats. - 8.
-Discuss with the independent auditor the matters to be discussed by PCAOB Auditing Standard No. 1301, Communications with Audit Committees, relating to the conduct of the audit. - 9.
-Discuss with the independent auditor any difficulties encountered in the course of the audit work, restrictions on the scope of activities or access to requested information, and any significant disagreements with management. - 10.
-Review disclosures made to the Audit Committee by the Company's CEO and CFO during their certification process for the Form 10-K and Form 10-Q about any significant deficiencies in the design or operation of internal controls or material weaknesses therein and any fraud involving management or other employees who have a significant role in the Company's internal controls. - 11.
-Review and discuss with management and the independent auditor the adequacy of the Company's internal controls, including those over disclosures, information technology, cybersecurity and financial reporting. - 12.
-Review and evaluate lead partner of the independent audit firm, after consultation with senior management. - 13.
-Secure from and discuss with the independent auditor at least annually, reports regarding (a) the independent auditor's internal quality-control procedures; (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm or by any inquiry or investigation by government or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm; (c) any steps taken to deal with any such issues; and (d) written disclosures pursuant to Rule 3526 per the PCAOB Board, Communication with Audit Committees Concerning Independence, including any disclosed relationships or services that may impact the independent auditor's objectivity and independence. - 14.
-Evaluate the qualifications, performance and independence of the independent auditor, including considering whether the auditor's quality controls are adequate and the provision of permitted non-audit services is compatible with maintaining the auditor's independence, and taking into account the opinions of management and internal auditors.
-The Audit Committee shall present its conclusions with respect to the independent auditor to the Board. - 15.
-Ensure the rotation of the lead (or coordinating) audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law.
+- 1. Exercise sole authority to appoint or replace the independent auditor.
+The Audit Committee shall be directly responsible for the compensation and oversight of the work of the independent auditor (including resolution of disagreements between management and the independent auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work. - 2.
+Oversee the independent auditor, who shall report directly to the Audit Committee. - 3.
+Pre-approve all material auditing services and permitted non-audit services (including the fees and terms thereof) to be performed for the Company by its independent auditor.
+The Audit Committee regularly monitors the audit, audit-related, tax and other non-audit services provided by the Company's independent registered public accounting firm, specifically considering any potential challenges to auditor independence in the short-term and long-term. - 4.
+Review and evaluate the lead partner of the independent audit firm, after consultation with senior management. - 5.
+Secure from and discuss with the independent auditor at least annually, reports regarding (a) the independent auditor's internal quality-control procedures; (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm or by any inquiry or investigation by government or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm; (c) any steps taken to deal with any such issues; and (d) written disclosures pursuant to Rule 3526 per the PCAOB Board, Communication with Audit Committees Concerning Independence, including any disclosed relationships or services that may impact the independent auditor's objectivity and independence. - 6.
+At least annually, evaluate the qualifications, performance and independence of the independent auditor, including considering whether the auditor's quality controls are adequate and the provision of permitted non-audit services is compatible with maintaining the auditor's independence, and taking into account the opinions of management and internal auditors.
+The Audit Committee shall present its conclusions with respect to the independent auditor to the Board. - 7.
+Ensure the rotation of the lead (or coordinating) audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law. - 8.
+Meet with the independent auditor prior to the audit to discuss the planning and staffing of the audit.

-- 16. Meet with the independent auditor prior to the audit to discuss the planning and staffing of the audit. - 17.
-Set clear hiring policies for employees or former employees of the independent auditor and oversee the hiring of any personnel from the independent auditor into positions within the Company in accordance with relevant governing laws and regulations.
+9. Set clear hiring policies for employees or former employees of the independent auditor and oversee the hiring of any personnel from the independent auditor into positions within the Company in accordance with relevant governing laws and regulations.